Delegate real work to AI. Stay accountable for the result.

 The drawing maps the full architecture.
 Each element is a principle or skill in action:

 • The operator (far left) pulls the lever with a destination scroll: Principle 1: Operator's Intent.
-The Destination skill captures this as .acm/destination.md.
+When durable direction needs confirmation, Improve triggers the Destination skill to capture it as .acm/destination.md.

 • The Kaizen Wheel (AI 1, center) runs the READ / EXAMINE / DECIDE / ACT loop: the Improve skill.
 During the EXAMINE phase, AI 1 picks from four lenses: Purpose, Inconsistency, Overburden, Waste (the TPS-derived improvement lenses: Muda, Muri, Mura).
 The glass dome is ACM, the agent's persistent context memory, fed by realizations dropped in from above.

 • The Observation Catwalk (AI 2, above) watches the full belt from above through four interchangeable lenses: Pattern, Arc, Gap, Momentum.
-When AI 2 spots a pattern across iterations, it mints a [!REALIZATION] coin and sends it down a chute directly into AI 1's brain dome: the Orient skill closing the feedback loop.
+When accumulated evidence makes the current map stale, Improve triggers the Orient skill, which mints a [!REALIZATION] coin and sends it down a chute directly into AI 1's brain dome, closing the feedback loop.

 • The Difference Engine (far right) measures gap-to-target.
 When nothing new arrives, the needle hits zero and the bell rings: Principle 3: Convergence Is Silence.